junrui-liu/cs162/src/syllabus.md

 ## University Policies

 ### Copyright and Course Recording
-All course materials (class lectures and discussions, handouts, examinations, web materials) and the intellectual content of the course itself are protected by United States Federal Copyright Law and the California Civil Code.
-UC Policy 102.23 expressly prohibits students (and all other persons) from recording lectures or discussions and from distributing or selling course materials without my prior written permission.
-(See http://policy.ucop.edu/doc/2710530/PACAOS-100).
+All course materials (class lectures and discussions, handouts, quizzes, web materials) and the intellectual content of the course itself are protected by United States Federal Copyright Law and the California Civil Code.
+[UC Policy 102.23](http://policy.ucop.edu/doc/2710530/PACAOS-100) expressly prohibits students (and all other persons) from recording lectures or discussions and from distributing or selling course materials without my prior written permission.
 Students are permitted to make notes solely for their own private educational use.
 Exceptions to accommodate students with disabilities may be granted with appropriate documentation.

 > **TL;DR.** Don't share or sell material from this class with people outside of the course!